Estimator: Efficiency

-Besides using formula to identify the efficiency of the estimator, it can also be identified through the graph.
+\end{align}$$Besides using formula to identify the efficiency of the estimator, it can also be identified through the graph.
 If an estimator is efficient, in the frequency vs. value graph, there will be a curve with high frequency at the center and low frequency on the two sides.
 For example:

 If an estimator is not efficient, the frequency vs. value graph, there will be a relatively more gentle curve.

 To put it simply, the good estimator has a narrow curve, while the bad estimator has a large curve.
 Plotting these two curves on one graph with a shared y-axis, the difference becomes more obvious.